Possible USB Upgrade Problems, courtesy of Microsoft

 When in doubt

 When in doubt, cold start the suspect machine with no USB devices plugged in.
-Once up and stable, then plug in one device at a time, watching for the driver to load.
-This may be enough to overcome the issue, but at least it will tell you which device/driver could be created.
+Once up and stable, then plug in one device at a time, watching for the drivers to load.
+This may be enough to overcome the issue, but if not – at least it will tell you which device/driver could not be created.

 As a rule, do not allow a production machine running SNIP to be automatically updated, or else when the re-start of the OS occurs, then SNIP (and perhaps other services you need) will be off line.